tapaswenipathak/linux-kernel-stats/documents/files_description.md

 > various peripherals such as disks, keyboards, printers, etc. The
 > scripts in this category extract information and statistics about the
 > different drivers in the Linux kernel.
 For instance, the
-> \"bluetooth.sh\" script retrieves information about the Bluetooth
+> "bluetooth.sh" script retrieves information about the Bluetooth
-> driver, while \"sound.sh\" script provides details about the sound
+> driver, while "sound.sh" script provides details about the sound
-> driver and the \"bus_protocols.sh\" script provides information about
+> driver and the "bus_protocols.sh" script provides information about
 > the different bus protocols used in the Linux kernel, such as USB,
 > PCI, and more.